DataIntellectTech/TorQ/docs/dataaccess.md

-## Usage
+# Usage

-The main function is getdata, a dynamic lightweight function which takes in a uniform dictionary type (see table below) to build a process bespoke query.
-Input consistency permits getdata to disregard a processes' pragmatics allowing it to be called either directly from within a process or at a gateway.
+When using the API to send queries direct to a process, the overarching function is getdata. getdata is a dynamic lightweight function which takes in a uniform dictionary type (see table below) to build a process bespoke query.
+Input consistency permits getdata to disregard a processes' pragmatics allowing it to be called either directly within a process or via one of the `.dataccess.getdata`'s discussed in the gateway.

 The getdata function is split into three sub functions: checkinputs, extractqueryparams and queryorder.
 Checkinputs checks if the input dictionary is valid; extractqueryparams converts the arguments into q-SQL and queryorder is the API's query optimiser (See Developer's Footnote).